k-walsh/bluenos-bagels/README.md

 The sorted items are then mapped to BakeryItems in the App component.
 The item data is passed to the BakeryItem component so the bakery item card can be generated with the item's name, price, and other data.
 The cart items and function to set the cart's state is also passed to the BakeryItem component so the button to add items to the cart can update the cart state that lives in App.

-Then in the cart component, the cartItems state and the correpsonding set function are passed to the Cart component which contains most of the functions that use these props to update the items, counts, and prices in the cartItems state.
+Then in the Cart component, the cartItems state and the correpsonding set function are passed to the Cart component which contains most of the functions that use these props to update the items, counts, and prices in the cartItems state.

 ### How the User Triggers State Changes